- Public Works

 City staff will provide clean-up and safety instructions, trash bags and gloves the day of the event.

 Volunteers meet at Charnow Park, 300 Connecticut Street on Hollywood Beach.
 Carpooling is highly recommended as parking is limited in the Garfield Parking Garage.
-Parking passes will be issued at the Registration table and must be place on your car dashboard.
-Free parking is not guarantee for all volunteers.
+A temporary parking pass will be issues based on vehicle information provided on the registration form.
+One pass shall be issued per vehicle.
+Parking passes will not be issued on the day of the event.
+Free parking is not guaranteed for all volunteers.

 Marine debris is often the result of deliberate or accidental actions by people on land and at sea.
 For example, uncovered trash bins, debris left in streets and on beaches, and items thrown overboard can all become marine debris.
 Items can travel for miles before landing on the shorelines or settling in the ocean.
 Marine debris can be carried by rivers, streams, and other waterways into the ocean and onto our shoreline.